cno-opa/ResultsNOLA/README.md

 ### Status of ReqtoCheck scripted sections (as of 9/30).
 * ITI - N/A

 * Requisitions - In Progress

 * Procurement - Complete, with minor chart format tweaks

 * Bids/RFPs/DBEs - Bids and RFPs complete, with minor format tweaks.
 DBEs in progress.

 * Contract reqs - Not started.
 Will begin after requisitions are complete.

 * Contract purchase orders - Mostly complete, with aging charts needed.
 Also need to optimize cleaning.

-* Payments - Great Plains complete, AFIN in progress
+* Payments - Great Plains complete except for department-level table/chart, AFIN in progress

 * Invoice Pipelines - Not started